 Our compensation committee believes that, in order to more closely align the interests of our executive officers and the members of our board of directors with the interests of our other stockholders, all executive officers and directors should maintain a minimum level of equity interests in our Company's Class A common stock.
-The compensation committee of our board of directors authorized and approved a stock ownership policy, effective as of February 1, 2024, requiring our Chief Executive Officer to maintain ownership of our stock equal to five times his annual base salary, and requiring our other executive officers to maintain stock ownership equal to two times their respective annual base salary.
+The stock ownership policy requires our chief executive officer to maintain ownership of our stock equal to five times his annual base salary and requires our other executive officers to maintain stock ownership equal to two times their respective annual base salary.
 Directors are required to hold five times the annual board retainer in UiPath equity.
-The policy provides that "eligible shares" include shares owned outright by the individual (and immediate family members) and shares held in trust for the benefit of the individual or the individual's family member(s), Unexercised stock options are not considered "eligible shares."
-Unvested restricted stock awards and RSUs are not "eligible shares."
-Unvested performance stock units ("PSUs"), if granted to our NEOs in the future, would also not be "eligible shares" under this policy.
+The policy provides that "eligible shares" include shares owned outright by the individual (and immediate family members) and shares held in trust for the benefit of the individual or the individual's family member(s).
+Unexercised stock options, unvested restricted stock awards and RSUs, and unvested PSUs are not considered "eligible shares" under this policy.

-Each of Mr. Dines, Mr. Enslin, Mr. Gupta and Mr. Brubaker meet the ownership requirements.
-Each of our directors, with the exception of Ms. Yang, who joined the board in January 2024, meets this requirement.
+Each of Mr. Dines, Mr. Gupta, and Mr. Brubaker, measured as of January 31, 2025, meet the ownership requirements, and Mr. Enslin, during his tenure, met the ownership requirements.
+Each of our directors, measured as of January 31, 2025, with the exception of Mr. Somasegar and Ms. Yang, who joined the board in February 2024 and September 2024, respectively, meets this requirement.
 Each executive officer or director has five years from the date of their becoming subject to the policy to come into compliance with this policy.
-After this compliance deadline, until an individual meets the applicable requirement, the after-tax portion of all equity awards that we grant to such individual must be held until they are in compliance with this policy.
+After this compliance deadline, until an individual meets the applicable requirement, the after-tax portion of all equity awards that such individual acquires pursuant to exercise or award vesting must be held until they are in compliance with this policy.